GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --config=config                       Any extra config settings to add to a track. i.e '{"defaultRendering":
                                         "density"}'

+  --out=out                             synonym for target

   --overwrite                           Overwrites existing track if it shares the same trackId

   --skipCheck                           Skip check for whether or not the file or URL exists or if you are in a JBrowse
                                         directory

-  --target=target                       [default: ./config.json] path to config file in JB2 installation to write out
+  --target=target                       path to config file in JB2 installation to write out to.
-                                        to.

   --trackId=trackId                     trackId for the track, by default inferred from filename, must be unique
                                         throughout config